philipwalton/html-inspector/README.md

 <script src="path/to/html-inspector.js"></script>
 <script> HTMLInspector.inspect() </script>
 ```
-After the script runs, any errors will be reported to the console (unless you specify otherwise).
-Here's a example of what you might see:
+After the script runs, any errors will be reported to the console (unless you change this behavior).
+Here's an example of what you might see:

 ![Sample HTML Inspector Output](https://raw.github.com/philipwalton/html-inspector/master/img/html-inspector-console.png)